ParkerICI/flow-analysis-tutorial/README.md

 - *Separation*
   - *Top*: A histogram of the separation between the positive and negative barcode channels for all the events
   - *Bottom*: Barcode yields as a function of the separation threshold.
 As the threshold increases, the number of cells assigned to each sample decreases, and more events are left unassigned.
-The currently selected threshold is displayed as a vertical red line.
+The currently selected threshold is displayed as a vertical red line. **This is probably the most important plot**.
+The ideal separation threshold is usually found right before the end of the plateau in barcode yields, before the curve drops dramatically
 - *Event*
   - *Top*: Bargraph or cell yields for each sample after debarcoding, given the current settings
   - *Bottom*: Scatterplot showing the barcode channel intensities for each event, ordered on the x axis.
 The left plot displays the original data, arcsinh transformed.
 The plot on the right displays the data rescaled between 0 and 1, which is actually used for debarcoding.
 Both plots only displays data for the selected sample (use the *Select sample* dropdown to pick the active sample)